Is it possible to be everywhere at the same time?

 For example, do you think everybody who knows Coca-Cola, praises it?
 Do you think they’ve never heard a bad word about their drinks?
 Brand?
 Company?

-I can name at least 5 of my friends who don’t drink Coke (I don’t either), but still, Coca-Cola continue to pump out their product in the faces of all those who criticise.
+I can name at least 5 of my friends who don’t drink Coke (I don’t either), but still, Coca-Cola continues to pump out their product in the faces of all those who criticise.

 Advantages of Omnipresence in Marketing